jonhehir/congress-voting-networks/README.md

 Finally, we have the data we need to construct networks.
 Use `networkize.R` to finish the job, updating paths as appropriate.

-### Why Separate House vs. Senate and Path Craziness?
+### Seriously, I have to update paths and stuff?

-I originally ran this for just the House, then wanted the Senate.
-It's not perfect, but the code was there.
+Yes.
+This code was intended to be run in an ad hoc/one-off fashion, and I originally only cared about the House.
+Later I decided to do the Senate as well.
+At that point, it was run in a *two-off* fashion.
+It's not perfect, but it's something.